"It's my nature to keep quiet about most things. Even

 I tried to get this book through a store, but they couldn't get it, so I ended up buying direct - call 1 800 323 7445 to order.

-There's an article by Keesey in Pynchon Notes 32-33 entitled "The Ideology of Detection in Pynchon and DeLillo".
+An article by Keesey appeared in Pynchon Notes 32-33 entitled "The Ideology of Detection in Pynchon and DeLillo".

 Edited by Frank Lentricchia, 1991.
 Published by Duke University Press, 221 pages.
 Lentricchia is the editor of South Atlantic Quarterly and Professor of English at Duke.